 There are three phases to these exams: preliminary, mains, and interview.
 After passing the preliminary exam, you will be able to take the mains exam.
 To get a job at a bank, you must pass each level of the examination.
 The final list of candidates is determined by their performance in these three phases.

-What to study for a banking exam?
+What study Required for a Bank Exam?

 For clearing any of the banking exams, study the following topics: